kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 When selecting the `--kubernetes-version`, ensure that the `kindest/node` image is available.

-For example, on [docker hub][kind-docker-hub] there is no image for version `v1.21.2`, therefore creating a CAPD workload cluster with `--kubernetes-version=v1.21.2` will fail.
+For example, assuming that on [docker hub][kind-docker-hub] there is no image for version `vX.Y.Z`, therefore creating a CAPD workload cluster with `--kubernetes-version=vX.Y.Z` will fail.
 See [issue 3795] for more details.

 ### Get the kubeconfig for the workload cluster